isAdamBailey/portfolio-3/source/_posts/on-getting-lost.md

 You can basically go back to three carabiner positions ago and not fall from there.

-Wouldn't it be great to have that for life?
-We could say "Go back to before I screwed that thing up".
+This was a lot of code specific instruction, but wouldn't it be great to have that for life?
+We could say "Go back to before I screwed that thing up in my life".

 ## Conclusion
 While this article is an extremely simple example of how to use Git, It can also be a simple framework for progress